victorioussolutionsltd/turbo_categories/README.md

 ## NestJS & NextJS Categories project with Turborepo

 This repository provides a scalable and efficient `monorepo` setup using Turborepo.
-It includes `NestJS` for backend services and `NextJS` for frontend applications, with a suite of tools and libraries configured for seamless development and deployment.
+It includes `NestJS` for backend services and `React Flow` for frontend applications, with a suite of tools and libraries configured for seamless development and deployment.

-It has been created from a boilerplate (https://github.com/theaungphyo/turborepo.git), and cleaned up from the code that is not necessary for this task.
-Although some can argue that Turborepo for such a small project is a bit of an overkill, it shows a long-term direction and structure.
+I removed unnecessary code and set up the configuration.
+I also moved files from another repository into this one and created a Dockerfile, making it easy to compose a container.
+For development purposes, it’s beneficial to separate controlling the container from running the project, but this can be combined if needed.

+Also, for the simplicity, quick and effective run of this application .env files are checked in (normally bad practise).

 ### **Features**